guoxiaoyong/guoxiaoyong.github.io/_posts/2016-07-08-pointer-to-virtual-functions.md

 ## Conclusions

-1. pointer to virtual functions stores values of offset of the virtual function in vtable plus 1
+1. Pointer to a virtual function stores a value that equals to the offset of the virtual function in vtable plus 1.
-2. `Object.Function` no overhead even `Function` is virtual
+2. The calling form `Object.Function` incurs no overhead compared to calling a non-virtual function.
-3. `PtrToObject->Function` small overhead
+3. `PtrToObject->Function` incurs a relatively small overhead.
-4. `Object.*PtrToFunction` big overhead
+4. `Object.*PtrToFunction` incurs a relatively big overhead.